Heritage

 In 1910, Augustus, 6th Baron Calthorpe died.
 His titles passed to his brother, but the Edgbaston Estate and most other property was inherited by his eldest daughter, Rachel.
 Originally a Gough-Calthorpe, she was married to Fitzroy Lloyd-Anstruther, who in this same year changed his name to Anstruther-Gough-Calthorpe.

-In 1936 the original home of the Gough-Calthorpes, Edgbaston Hall, became Edgbaston Golf Club.
+In 1936 the original home of the Gough-Calthorpes, Edgbaston Hall, became the Edgbaston Golf Club.
 The family connection is still alive today and a member of the Anstruther-Gough-Calthorpe family acts as President of the Golf Club.